nprithviraj24/deep-generative-models/README.md

 A generative model is said to generate a probability distribution that mimicks an original probability distribution.

 #### Adversarial
-<i>Literal definition:</i> Conflict or opposition
+<i>Literal definition:</i> Conflict or opposition.

-<i>In context of GAN:</i> GANs are comprised of are deep neural net architectures comprised of two neural networks, competing one agaisnt the other.
+<i>In context of GAN:</i> GANs are comprised of two deep neural networks that are competing one against each other.

 #### Networks
 A networks can be deep neural networks, CNN, or simple vanilla networks.